Monodromy representations of $p$-adic differential equations in families: Relative connections on relative annuli

 In this section, we consider a relative version of the previous situation.
 Notably, we consider relative annuli over a base space $X$ and vector bundles with $\calO_X$-linear connections, rather than $K$-linear connections; in particular, we are still only differentiating in one direction, so integrability will play no role.

 \begin{hypothesis} Throughout \S\ref{sec:relative conn}, let $X$ be an adic space over $K$.
 Let $I \subset (0, +\infty)$ be an interval (which if unspecified may be open, closed, or half-open).
 Let $\calE$ be a vector bundle of rank $n$ on $X \times_K A_K[I]$ equipped with an (integrable) $\calO_X$-linear connection.
-For $x \in X$, we write $\calE_x$ for the pullback connection on $x \times_K A_K[I]$; this depends only on the underlying point of $\overline{X}$. \end{hypothesis}
+For $x \in X$, we write $\calE_x$ for the pullback connection on